OTHER KAYAK GEAR THAT WILL MAKE YOUR TRIP MORE ENJOYABLE

 When paddling the sun will beat down from above.
 It also reflects back up from the water.
 Both sunscreen and lip balm are necessities for sun and wind.

 For sit-inside kayaks a cockpit cover is a great accessory.
-A cockpit cover allows you to leave light items (like sponges) inside the cockpit during transport and helps keep insects and other pests out during storage.
+A cockpit cover not only keeps out the rain but allows you to leave light items (like sponges) inside the cockpit during transport and helps keep insects and other pests out during storage.
 Of course, you don’t want to leave wet items locked up inside a covered cockpit because they will mildew.
 We leave cockpits and hatches open for a day or two after a paddle to dry out, then close them up for storage.

 Carry your extra clothing, first aid kit, lunch, dry towel, etc. in a dry bag.
 It can be stowed inside a hatch, behind your seat, in front of your feet in the cockpit or under your deck bungees.
 If it’s not inside a hatch, make sure it’s secured to the boat so you don’t lose it if the boat goes over.
-The extra heavy duty PVC dry bags used so much in canoeing and rafting don’t work as well for kayaking – use light-weight dry bags.
-For touring when space is at a premium we particularly like the type with a valve so air can be purged from the bag after it’s closed.
+The extra heavy duty vinyl dry bags used so much in canoeing and rafting don’t work as well for kayaking – use lighter weight dry bags.
+For touring, when space is at a premium, we particularly like the type with a valve so air can be purged from the bag after it’s closed.
 This type can be compressed down to a very small size to fit into even small hatches.
 They are particularly good for large and bulky but compressible items like sleeping bags.
-Even if all you ever do is day paddling, you’ll probably want at least one medium (around 10-liter) dry bag for all your little things – lunch, sunscreen, spare gloves, rain jacket, first aid kit, etc.
+Even if all you ever do is day paddling, you’ll probably want at least one medium (10- to 15-liter) dry bag for all your little things – lunch, sunscreen, spare gloves, rain jacket, first aid kit, etc.

 A full skirt is worn around your waist and has flaps which extend in the front and back to cover the cockpit.
-The skirt is either coated nylon (lighter and cooler but less weather-resistant) or neoprene (water-proof, but very hot).
+The skirt is either coated nylon (lighter and cooler but less weather-resistant) or neoprene (waterproof, but very hot).
 A rand is constructed around the perimeter of the skirt to stretch over the cockpit coaming.
 The waist area is usually adjusted with velcro and may also include suspenders.
 You put on a full skirt by pulling it over your head, adjusting the waist then stretching the flaps over the cockpit.
 At the front of the skirt will be a quick-release loop.
-Make sure it is sticking out and not covered by the rand.
+Make sure it is sticking out after you attach the skirt and not covered by the rand and lying inside the cockpit where you can’t grab it.
 To get out of the cockpit, simply pull the loop forward then up and the skirt will pop off the kayak.
 Full skirts can also provide a lot of warmth on cold and/or windy days as well as protect you (at the least the lower half of you) from rain and sun.